 As the name implies, “off-page SEO” refers to SEO tactics that take place outside of your website, in other parts of the internet.

 What’s out there on the internet that could help your site?
 The most basic answer is “backlinks.”
 Backlinks are hyperlinks that point back at your website.
 Not links from your website to other sites, but links to your website from other sites.
-In other words, someone who is not you must decide to link to you.
+Someone who is not you must decide to link to you.

 This is one of the earliest characteristics of the Google algorithm.
 Remember, search engine web crawlers make a map of the internet, including the interlinking of sites.
 In the early Google algorithm, a link from one domain to another domain counted as a “vote” for the authority of the target domain.
 The linking domain must obviously think highly of the target domain — why else would they link to them?